Data Management

 “Help – I don’t have any research data!”

-In some disciplines – such as theoretical mathematics or law – you may ask yourself whether you actually have research data.
+In some disciplines – such as theoretical mathematics, arts or law – you may ask yourself whether you actually have research data.
 In that case, research data can be defined as all information, generated as part of the scientific process, on which scientific conclusions are based.
 Just imagine: your computer crashes and your (home) office is destroyed by fire – what information would have gone lost in order to write a scientific publication?
 Well, that’s research data!

 Also keep in mind that physical items, such as books, codes, maps, and artefacts are also research data, as well as (handwritten) notes, proofs, annotations etc. that support the conclusions in your published work.